-Wikipedia explains this term as “A helicopter parent (also called a cosseting parent or simply a cosseter) is a parent who pays extremely close attention to a child’s or children’s experiences and problems, particularly at educational institutions.”
+Wikipedia explains this term as “A helicopter parenting (also called a cosseting parent or simply a cosseter) is a parent who pays extremely close attention to a child’s or children’s experiences and problems, particularly at educational institutions.”
 And this is irrespective of the age of the child.

 What is the impact on the entire parent-child relationship?
 Is it not correct to hover around your children?
 Are we over-parenting?

-This kind of parenting, where emphasis is given to the need to excel in all the areas (academics, extra-curricular activities) and meeting the high expectations of successful parents, is on the rise.
+This kind of parenting, where the emphasis is given to the need to excel in all the areas (academics, extra-curricular activities) and meeting the high expectations of successful parents, is on the rise.
 Insecurity, fear and competitiveness are key factors that is resulting in the rise of this kind of mindset.
 And to add to this, news of child kidnappings, trafficking etc on the media amplifies the insecurities of the parents.

 I clearly remember how we would play all by ourselves outside while we were growing up.
 I never had my mother hover around me.
 But in the present scenario, I cannot imagine leaving my 5-year-old daughter alone in the park in broad daylight.
 Thanks to the media channels and amber alerts!
 What if she falls and hurts herself?
 I would rather be with her all the time or take her to play in a monitored indoor play area.
 Sometimes, when I am doing this, I wonder if I am helicopter parenting too.
 Am I becoming too concerned about her well-being?
 Am I being too protective?
 How will my daughter ever learn to protect herself and fight back in the big bad world?